 - Interview potential agents

-Once you’ve made your selection, it is easy to communicate your decision to your new partner.
+Once you select a B2B tele partner, it is easy to communicate your decision to your new provider.
 But be sure to take some time to personally call each participating vendor and provide some insight into your selection process, as well as feedback on their organization.